hunter-teacher-cert/syllabi/mapped-currdev.md

 ### Program slack link: https://hunterteacher-vyz6159.slack.com

 ## Required Texts:

 There Is No Required Text For This Class.
 Readings Will Be Assigned From A Variety Of Sources Week To Week And Are Outlined In The Syllabus.
+Student's curricular assignments are expected to be mapped to the New York State standards.

+Additionally, CT 1,3,4,5,6,7, and 9 are covered in week

 ## Course Description: